Do you want to be:

 So how does it work?
 Firstly we will assess your riding as it is today, to make sure you are safe and committed improving your riding.

-You are then given a riding plan that will guide you through the 26 skills necessary to be an advanced rider:
+You are then given a riding plan that will guide you through the 24 skills covering 5 topic areas that are necessary to be an advanced rider:

 These will all look familiar to you as a motorbike rider and car driver, but with help you will look at each of these skills in a very different way.